What does Freddy mean?

 Freddy /fred-dy/ [2 sylls.] as a name for boys (also used as girls' name Freddy).
 Freddy's roots are Old English, Old French and Old German, and the meaning of Freddy is "elf or magical counsel; peaceful ruler".
 Freddy is a version of Alfred (Old English).
 Freddy is also a variant of Fred.
 Freddy is also used as a variant of Frederick (Old French, Old German).

 Freddy is a very popular first name for men (#533 out of 1220, Top 44%) but a rare surname for all people.
 (2000 U.S. Census)

 Presented below is the birth name popularity of Freddy for boys.
 Freddy was first listed in 1920-1929 and reached its apex rank of #355 in the U.S. during the years 1940-1949, but is not in the list at the moment.
 (Top 1000 Birth Names Records, 2014)

 Below is a graphed comparison of the popularity of the boy name Freddy and affiliated names.
 Avery (#186 last year), Frederick (#497), Alfred (#799), Fredrick, Fredrik, Fritz, Fredric, Frederic, Fred and Freddie are the prominent varying forms of Freddy.
+Forms like Fredek are uncommon.
 Adoption of these boy names was at its apex during the years 1930-1939 (usage of 0.5893%) and is now much lower (usage 0.138%, down 76.6%), with forms such as Freddy, Fredrick, Fred, Freddie and Frederic becoming somewhat dated.
 Avery (#186) is the most contemporarily stylish boy name among these, with this name having a resurgence in usage.
 (Top 1000 Birth Names Records, 2014)